Julian Dicks: Watford

 On 8 December 2022, Dicks was appointed assistant manager of EFL Championship side Watford, returning to England after a stint in the United States working as technical director at Carolina Velocity.

+Third spell at Heybridge Swifts

+On 27 May 2024, Dicks was appointed manager of Heybridge Swifts for a third time.
+On 12 October 2025, Heybridge announced Dicks had resigned as manager.

 Personal life

 Dicks met his wife Kay in 1985 and they married in 1988.
 They had twin daughters Jessica and Katie in December 1988.
 The couple were married for 13 years until divorcing in 2001.
 His brother, Grantley is also a former footballer and coach.
 After retiring as a footballer, Dicks took up golf and soon turned professional, but was forced to give this career up due to his knee injury and the realisation that he did not have the ability to win tournaments.
 He went on to run the Shepherd and Dog Public House in Langham, near Colchester, Essex.

 Acting career

 In 2014, he made a cameo appearance in the spoof football violence film The Hooligan Factory.